SURYA-SEKHAR-DARIPA/average-epam-java/README.md

 # Average

-Complete the code to compute average value of a given a sequence of numbers.
+Complete the code to compute average value of a given sequence of numbers.

-A sequence consists of **integer** values and may be up to 100 length long and ends with the `0`.
+A sequence consists of **integer** values and may be up to 100 length long and ends up with the `0`.

 Average value is also **integer**.
 Use **integer** operations.